hunterdyar/photography-notes/Purchasing/Why Are Tripods So Expensive.md

 - **Material**.
 Don't buy a plastic tripod.
 Carbon fiber or aluminum.
 Or wood, actually, if you find a good old one, it will probably perform surprisingly well.
 - **Ease of Cleaning**.
 A tripod should be able to be completely disassembled, cleaned of its sand and cruft and anything, and then put back together easily.
 Replacement parts should be available for purchase or covered by warranty.
 - **Weight and Easy of Carrying**.
 Some heavier tripods just have convenient grips and places to mount straps.
 Some lighter tripods are annoying to hold.
 Try and get your hands on some friends tripods or go into a store and try them.
 - **Ease of locking and unlocking**.
-Cheaper tripods will take just that extra twist of the knobs.
+Cheaper tripods will take just that little extra twist of the knobs to loosen.
+Gross.
 One extra hand re-adjustment and twist, times 3-5 per leg, times 3 legs, every time you set up or tear down the tripod.
 It will add up, and the better ones are worth it.
 - **Replaceable Feet**.
 Can you unscrew the feet and install spikey cleats for grass?
 But also, the rubber feet won't slowly come unscrewed over time.
 - **Reversable Center Column**.
 I find myself flipping my center column upside down and shooting low-angle or close-up photos a lot.
 It's a feature I wouldn't give up in any tripod I buy, but you may not care.
 - **Removable/Monopod Leg**.
 Another preference.
 I like removing legs and having monopods, but some may want one less screw or point of failure for the tripod.